A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

-``Request-then-Unlearn" denotes that the target client actively engages in the unlearning process and then has the option to either stay or leave, with or without verification (see Section \ref{sec:verification} for more details on verification mechanisms).
+``Active unlearning" denotes that the target client actively engages in the unlearning process and then has the option to either stay or leave, with or without verification (see Section \ref{sec:verification} for more details on verification mechanisms).
 Given the direct access the target client possesses to the data to be unlearned, this approach exhibits greater potential as indicated by existing research.
-Furthermore, since unlearning is carried out on the client side, privacy concerns can be addressed through specific designs to prevent the exposure of clients' data or gradients.
-For ``Request-then-Unlearn," unlearning principles (see Section \ref{sec:unlearning_principles} for more details) vary based on the unlearning target, whether it's the target client as a whole or specific partial data.
-For example, when unlearning an entire target client, methods like local retraining, fine-tuning, and multi-task unlearning are no longer applicable.
-This is because these FU algorithms rely on direct access to both the unlearned data and the remaining data of the target client, which becomes inaccessible when the entire client must be removed.
-In contrast, FU approaches based on gradient ascent and synthetic data remain viable solutions for unlearning both types of targets.